Some Georgia workers would find it harder to become union members under a new bill

 The proposal comes as Georgia is giving billions in economic incentives to electric vehicle manufacturers and other companies.

-Union leaders and Democrats argue the bill violates 1935's National Labor Relations Act, which governs union organizing.
+Union leaders and Democrats argue the bill violates 1935's National Labor Relations Act, which governs union organizing, and will be challenged in court.

 "If this bill passes, there will be a lawsuit and it will cost Georgia taxpayers millions of dollars and the state will lose,” state Rep. Saira Draper, an Atlanta Democrat, said on the House floor Wednesday.